Chart Color Schemes

 Development

-West Nowra has had minimal residential development activity with 3 dwelling approvals annually on average over the past five years (19 approvals total).
-This low level of development is typical in rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
-Yearly growth figures and relativities can vary considerably due to the small number of approvals.
+West Nowra has minimal residential development activity with 3 dwelling approvals annually on average over the past five years.
+This results in a total of 18 approvals during this period.
+Such low development levels are characteristic of rural areas where housing needs are modest and construction activity is naturally limited by local demand and infrastructure capacity.

 Frequently Asked Questions - Development